quicwg/base-drafts/draft-ietf-quic-http.md

 {{!RFC8164}} prior to making any such requests.
 Other schemes might define other mechanisms.

-A server that does not wish clients to reuse connections for a particular origin can indicate that it is not authoritative for a request by sending a 421 (Misdirected Request) status code in response to the request (see Section 9.1.2 of {{!HTTP2}}).
+A server can indicate that it is not authoritative for a request by sending a 421 (Misdirected Request) status code in response to the request (see Section 9.1.2 of {{!HTTP2}}).

 The considerations discussed in Section 9.1 of {{!HTTP2}} also apply to the management of HTTP/3 connections.